 If the pool table is not set up in a standard position, it might cost more to move.
 For example, Proper Pool of Philadelphia charges an extra $100 if a pool table is on its side or upside-down with the legs removed.

 If you are moving your pool table to a new location and want to have a billiards light above the table, some pros recommend having the light installed before the table arrives.

 Some movers offer various pool table improvement services once the table is moved to its new location.
 For example, new felt for a pool table can cost an extra $100-$500, depending on the type of felt used.

-Some movers charge additional fees related to the number of pieces to be moved and reassembled and the thickness of the slate on the table, as well as the quality or age of the pool table.
+Some movers charge additional fees based on the number of pieces to be moved and reassembled and the thickness of the slate on the table, as well as the quality or age of the pool table.

 Warranty or guarantee

 Professionals can obtain certifications for various aspects of repairing pool tables but not for moving pool tables.
-However, many movers offer warranties or guarantees for their work—just be sure to check on this.
-Many movers offer these assurances as part of their standard pricing.
-For example, Recreation Depot of Lumberton, New Jersey, offers a 30-day level warranty on its service work.
+However, many movers offer warranties or guarantees for their work, so ask your mover about it.